The price of uncertainty for social consensus: Proof of upper bound

-Thus, the number of vertices in the graph has the same asymptotic growth as that of $S_m$.
-Recall that $|S_m|=|S_0|+m$.
-By \cref{start-bad-edges}, we must have $O\bp{\eps^{-2}}$ edges that start as bad, and the number of vertices that begin incident to a bad edge is at most twice this quantity.
-So, $|S_0|=O\bp{\eps^{-2}}$ as well.
+Next, recall that $|S_m|=|S_0|+m$.
+By \cref{start-bad-edges}, we must have $O\bp{\eps^{-2}}$ edges that start as bad, and the number of vertices that begin with a bad neighbor is at most twice this quantity.
+So, $|S_0|=O\bp{\eps^{-2}}$ as well, and we thus have

 Since $\eps=\omega\bp{n^{-1/2}}$, this becomes

 \end{proof}